wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Network/Network-OpenSource-List.md

 - [packetdrill #Project#](https://github.com/google/packetdrill): The official Google release of packetdrill.

-# Reverse Proxy

-- [frp #Project#](https://github.com/fatedier/frp): A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.

-- [localtunnel #Project#](https://github.com/localtunnel/localtunnel): localtunnel exposes your localhost to the world for easy testing and sharing!
-No need to mess with DNS or deploy just to have others test out your changes.

 # WebSocket

 - [2017-go-socket.io #Project#](https://github.com/googollee/go-socket.io): go-socket.io is an implementation of Socket.IO in Golang, which is a realtime application framework.